 But there are a few steps you can do to make your furnace quieter this winter.

-1. Schedule Yearly Furnace Maintenance
+1. Book Yearly Furnace Maintenance

-2. Regularly Replace Your Furnace’s Air Filter
+2. Frequently Put in a New Furnace’s Air Filter

-Our advice for replacing your furnace filter:
+Our suggestions for replacing your furnace filter:

-- Flat filter: Once a month
+- Flat filter: Every month

 - Pleated filter: Every three months